-How your small business goes about being paid promptly and collecting on funds owed can make or break your business.
-In 2020, the most cost effective way to collect money owed by your customers and clients is through a small business invoicing software.
+To maintain proper cashflow, you’ll need to ensure your small business is being paid promptly, and that you can easily collect on funds.
+In today’s economy, the most cost effective way to collect money owed by your customers and clients is through a small business invoicing software.

 Not a small business?
-Check out our billing and invoicing software guide for additional options.
+Check out our best billing and invoicing software guide for additional options.

 FreshBooks has a billing and invoicing tool that helps your small business create professional invoices in seconds.
 Customers have a number of ways to pay, such as ACH transactions, credit card, or Apple Pay.